UBC-MDS/ds-toolbox/chapters/en/module5.md

 Right, but there is also another correct option.
 </opt>
 <opt text='<code>HEAD</code>'>
 <code> HEAD </code> is providing valuable information to the user when checking the project history.
-Specifically will point to the last commit in the origin and in the local repository.
+Specifically, it will point to the commit that you are currently at in the repository.
 </opt>
 <opt text='<code>main</code>'>
 Right, but there is also another correct option.